 What is e-Fest®?

-FACULTY / DIRECTORS: School registration and development grants opens in October 2020
+FACULTY / DIRECTORS: School registration and development grants opens October 15, 2020

 To enter, undergraduate student teams will submit up to a seven-minute video and 15 slides detailing their business idea or venture.
 The submission can be a new idea that is being researched and developed or it can be an actual venture with the first few customers (see the rules below).
 From among all the qualifying submissions in the online round, the top scoring 25 finalist teams will be invited to participate in e-Fest in Minneapolis.